elonafoobar/elonafoobar/doc/topics/localization.md

 This has the effect of placing the character's name in the string.
 Now it's clear that the thing being passed to the formatter is a character, since the `name` function is being called.
 There are various functions that may be called; see the `I18N` documentation for a complete list.

 ## Enums
-Some of the localizations that are part of the base game have this format.
+Some of the legacy localizations that are part of the base game have this format.

 ```
 locale {